 website is focused on sharing up to date information and practical ways

 to enhance quality of Life for aging adults with cognitive decline through education, assistance with lifestyle changes & physical and cognitive fitness.
 I believe that Joy in Life can be achieved and connection to self can be made

 through the inclusion of movement, music, reminiscence & and other holistic pathways into daily life; and by doing this may reduce the need for some drugs as a response to

 aging.
-I am also a long time volunteer and past Associate Director of of the Alzheimer's Association Greater NJ Chapter and more recently am working with the ALIVE INSIDE FOUNDATION to connect youth to elders with dementia through the Power of Music.
+I work as the coordinator of CVCJ's Alzheimer's Respite Care Program in the New Jersey counties of Ocean and Monmouth.
+I am a past Associate Director of of the Alzheimer's Association Greater NJ Chapter and an a volunteer supporting the work of the ALIVE INSIDE FOUNDATION , whose mission is to connect youth to elders with dementia through the Power of Music and Empathy.
 My passion lies in decreasing the stigma attached to elders with memory loss and their families; and assisting them in finding solutions to their life's challenges.
 I hold certifications as a Licensed Practical Nurse,

 Dementia Care Practitioner, ASFA - Senior Personal Trainer, Balance